esprimo/iamgo/README.md

 ```

 > [!NOTE]
-> The target Go code must be buildable with `go build` for iamgo to be able to build a representation of it.
+> The target Go code must be buildable with `go build` for iamgo to build a representation of it.

 ## Examples